lrei-coding/web-design_18-19/Group-Challenges/t2/themes-project.md

 Themes should also include the following:
 - **About** page using [**Cards**](https://getbootstrap.com/docs/4.0/components/card/) for team members

+### Hosting on GitHub
+Each team's Project Manager should post the final code of all theme pages to their own GitHub page.

 ### Scoring
 Teams will be assigned a score based on agreed upon criteria.
 Team with the highest score win